-Although quite a few studies supported the idea that a GRPR antagonist is better than agonist in lesion detection, there is also reported discrepancy claiming that the agonist peptide ligand is a superior molecular imaging agent for targeting GRPR (24).
-To clarify this debate, we performed the first direct comparison of a GRPR antagonist (RM26) and agonist (BBN(7-14)) in the clinical setting.
+Although quite a few studies supported the note that GRPR antagonist is better than agonist in lesion detection, there is also report of discrepancy claiming that the agonist peptide ligand is a superior molecular imaging agent for targeting GRPR (24).
+In order to clarify this debate, we performed the first direct comparison of GRPR antagonist (RM26) and agonist (BBN(7-14)) in the clinical setting.

 Excretion of 68Ga-RM26 is mainly through the renal-urinary tract, resulting in high radioactivity accumulation and dose exposure in the urinary bladder.
-With a typical 130-MBq (3.5 mCi) injected activity of 68Ga-RM26, the whole-body effective dose was 8.54 mSv, which was much lower than the dose limit set by the Food and Drug Administration (25).
+With a typical 130 MBq (3.5 mCi) injected activity of 68Ga-RM26, the whole-body effective dose was 8.54 mSv, which was much lower than the dose limit set by the Food and Drug Administration (25).
 All these data confirmed the safety of 68Ga-RM26 for further clinical applications.
-However, the high exposure to the pancreas and urinary bladder needs to be considered when RM26-based endoradiotherapy is pursued.
+However, the high exposure to the pancreas and urinary bladder needs to be considered when RM26-based endo-radiotherapy is pursued.

 With a large cohort of clinical samples, GRPR expression was found to be positive in around 80% of primary prostate carcinomas (26).
-Herein, 68Ga-RM26 PET/CT showed positive findings in 15 of 17 primary lesions (88.2%) in patients with newly diagnosed prostate cancer, and strong localized tracer accumulation was found in 11 lesions (65%), with SUV ${\rm max}$ more than 5.0.
-Moreover, there was a significant positive correlation between SUV from 68 Ga-RM26 PET and the expression level of GRPR (P < 0.001).
-However, no significant positive correlation between SUV ${\rm max}$ from 68 Ga-RM26 PET and Gleason score was identified.
-In addition, there was no significant positive correlation between PSA-T or PSA-F level and SUV ${\rm max}$ from 68 Ga-RM26 PET.
+Herein, 68Ga-RM26 PET/CT showed positive findings in 15 out of 17 primary lesions (88.2%) in patients with newly diagnosed prostate cancer, and strong localized tracer accumulation was found in 11 lesions (65%) with SUVmax more than 5.0.
+Moreover, there was a significant positive correlation between SUV from 68Ga-RM26 PET and the expression level of GRPR (P < 0.001).
+However, no significant positive correlation between SUVmax from 68Ga-RM26 PET and Gleason score was identified.
+In addition, there was no significant positive correlation between PSA-T or PSA-F level and SUVmax from 68Ga-RM26 PET.